borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

    indentation with an opening delimeter.

-borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter and [Flake8](http://flake8.pycqa.org/en/latest/) code checker, so certain code style requirements will be enforced when running automated tests.
+borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, the [Flake8](http://flake8.pycqa.org/en/latest/) code checker, and the [isort](https://github.com/timothycrosley/isort) import orderer, so certain code style requirements will be enforced when running automated tests.
-See the Black and Flake8 documentation for more information.
+See the Black, Flake8, and isort documentation for more information.

 ## Continuous integration